How Much Does A Chain Link Fence Cost?

 First off, ask friends and family.
 Word of mouth is the most reliable way to find a good pro.
 If Fencing Company A did a good job for your sister, chances are, they will do a good job for you as well.

 Next, use any free online resource you can.
-ImproveNet’s Find A Pro section connects you with up to four fencing pros in your area for free.
+ImproveNet can connect you with up to four fencing contractors.

 - Will you pull the permits?